jp-jaiprakash/ai-enabled-marketplace/README.md

    - The configuration file [application.properties](mcp_server/src/main/resources/application.properties), what is the MCP server port?
 What is the MCP server endpoint ? is the MCP server sync or async?
 What is this option used for `spring.ai.mcp.server.stdio.enabled=true`?
    - The Pom file [pom.xml](mcp_server/pom.xml),  Find and identify what is the `spring-ai-mcp-server` dependency used for ?
    - Check the Product repository [ProductRepository](mcp_server/src/main/java/com/zenika/mcp_server/repository/ProductRepository.java), the data available in the [data.sql](mcp_server/src/main/resources/data.sql) file and the schema in the [schema.sql](mcp_server/src/main/resources/schema.sql).
 What are the products available in the marketplace?
-3. Define a new Tool in [StoreTools](mcp_server/src/main/java/com/zenika/mcp_server/config/StoreTools.java) to return the list of sll products available in the marketplace.
+3. Define a new Tool in [StoreTools](mcp_server/src/main/java/com/zenika/mcp_server/config/StoreTools.java) to return the list of all products available in the marketplace.
    - The method should be annotated with `@Tool` and should return a `ProductResponseList`.
-   - The method should use the `ProductRepository` to retrieve the products from the database.
+   - The method should use the `StoreService` to retrieve the products from the database.
    - The `@Tool` annotation should have the following parameters:
      - `name` provide a meaningful name for the tool, for example `getAllItems`
      - `description` provide a meaningful description for the tool